JUDITH GLOVER CERAMICS

 Each of the Morandi-inspired Trio pieces is finished with coloured slip in a narrow pallet of tones: grey, charcoal, cream and spice.
 These are pared-down forms, possibly reflecting the human torso, although they are not age or gender-specific.
 The interiors are in a contrasting tone of slip.
 Potential buyers are encouraged to drop me a note via the Contact page, as I like to encourage them to select their own trio, bearing in mind where the pieces are to be placed in their home, office and so forth.

-Image by Gareth Buddo@Furmoto
+Image by Gareth Buddo

 More recently …